ABIsolution/homepage/readme.md

 ### Git

-- **Git:** You'll also need Git for version control.
+- You'll also need Git for version control.
 If you don't have Git installed, you can download and install it from [the official Git website](https://git-scm.com/).

   To check if you have Git installed, run: